AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     in the private part of a package then its completion shall also occur in that private part.]

+15. The name of an effectively volatile managed object shall not be moved, borrowed, or observed.
+[This rule is meant to avoid introducing aliases between volatile variables used by another task or thread.
+Borrowers can also break the invariant on the borrowed object for the time of the borrow.]

 .. centered:: **Verification Rules**